AVSystem/scala-commons/docs/REST.md

 However, `@description` is just an example of more general mechanism - schemas, parameters and operations can be modified arbitrarily.

+Also, remember that all annotations are processed with respect to the same [annotation processing](Annotations.md) rules.
+It is recommended to familiarize oneself with these rules in order to use them more effectively and with less boilerplate.

 #### Adjusting schemas